aws/mynah-ui/docs/DATAMODEL.md

 ---

-## `codeInsertToCursorEnabled` and `codeCopyToClipboardEnabled` (default: true)
-These two parameters allow you to make copy and insert buttons disabled for that specific ChatItem.
-If you want to disable it system wide you can do it through config.
-Please see [CONFIG Documentation](./CONFIG.md#codeinserttocursorenabled-and-codecopytoclipboardenabled-default-true).
+## `codeBlockActions`
+With this parameter, you can add per chatitem code block actions to the code blocks inside that ChatItem.
+You can also override the actions added through [CONFIG](./CONFIG.md#codeblockactions).

+### Note
+If you want to show that action only for certain coding languages, you can set the array for `acceptedLanguages` parameter.
+Keep in mind that it will check an exact mathc.
+If the incoming language is same with one of the acceptedLanguages list, it will show the action.

 ```typescript
 const mynahUI = new MynahUI({